When will we know election results for the 2024 presidential race? What experts are watching

 "This is going to be Election Week, not Election Day," said Democratic strategist Peter Giangreco.

-While not unusual for results to take time in a presidential race, 2024 will see some changes that could delay answers for voters.
+While it is not unusual for results to take time in a presidential race, 2024 will see some changes that could delay answers for voters.

 Changes to voter ID laws and the early voting process in North Carolina could slow vote counts.